-With respect to tangible assets, the requirement for the establishment of a pledge is that the pledged asset is physically transferred out of the possession of the pledgor.
+With regard to tangible assets, the requirement for the establishment of a pledge is that the pledged asset is physically transferred out of the possession of the pledgor.
 The right of pledge will be discharged when the pledged asset is no longer kept under the control of the creditor.
-With respect to intangible movable assets, a notification must be made to whomever the assets or receivables would have to be paid.
+As regards intangible movable assets, a notification must be made to whomever the assets or receivables would have to be paid.

-With respect to a pledge of shares, the pledge must be registered in the shareholders register of the company.
+With regard to a pledge of shares, the pledge must be registered in the shareholder register of the company.
 To create a pledge on listed shares, both the company and the Stock Administration Bureau must be notified of the pledge.
-This will be recorded in the shareholders register held by the Stock Administration Bureau.
-For blocked shares kept in the custody of the Indonesian Central Securities Depository (KSEI), a confirmation letter will be issued by them certifying that the shares are pledged.
+This will be recorded in the shareholder register held by the Stock Administration Bureau.
+For blocked shares kept in the custody of the Indonesian Central Securities Depository (Kustodian Sentral Efek Indonesia, or KSEI), a confirmation letter will be issued by them certifying that the shares are pledged.

-With respect to a pledge of a bank account, the relevant bank must be notified of and acknowledge the pledge.
+With regard to a pledge of a bank account, the relevant bank must be notified of and acknowledge the pledge.
 The acknowledgement also serves to evidence the bank's agreement to the provisions set out in the notice.
 In practice, a pledge of a bank account is normally supported by the power of attorney to manage bank accounts.
 This power of attorney, however, does not create an in rem security interest.